-Fever: Any child with a fever of 100 must not attend school and must be free of fever for 24 hours before returning to school and exhibits ability to maintain normal levels of activity.
+Fever: Any child with a fever of 100 must not attend school and must be free of fever for 24 hours before returning to school.
+They should also exhibit the ability to maintain normal levels of activity.

 Vomiting: Children with intestinal flu or active vomiting for any reason must remain at home until the vomiting has stopped and the child resumes normal eating habits and is able to maintain normal level of activity.
-This usually occurs 24 hours after vomiting ceases.
+Children must not return to school until 24 hours after vomiting ceases.

-Chicken Pox: This is very contagious and appears as small, round yellowish blisters on front and back of torso.
-Child should be kept home for one week from initial outbreak and 24 hours from when last pox scabbed over.
+Chicken Pox: This is very contagious and appears as small, round, yellowish blisters on front and back of torso.
+Children must be kept home for one week from initial outbreak and 24 hours from when last pox scabbed over.
 Parents should notify school immediately so that others can be informed of the exposure.
 Most children are immunized against chicken pox but disease still may break through.